-As you know, before Madame Marie disappeared, looking after the PO Box was my job here at Spirit Box Radio and whilst I’m now having to host the show, the job still needs doing.
-So I collected these letters from the PO Box and thought I’d sit and listen to the channel for a while, see if anyone wants to reach me, and then I got up and when I was on the way back, the papers shifted, as though rustled in a gentle breeze, as though someone had left open a window, somewhere, and a tiny breath of outside had danced its way in to stir them.
+Before Madame Marie disappeared, looking after the PO Box was my job here at Spirit Box Radio and whilst I’m now having to host the show, the job still needs doing.
+So I collected these letters from the PO Box and thought I’d sit and listen to the channel for a while, see if anyone wants to reach me, and then I got up and as I was on the way back, the papers shifted, as though rustled in a gentle breeze, as though someone had left open a window, somewhere, and a tiny breath of outside had danced its way in to stir them.

-However, with this trust guide, I think I’m going to give it a go.
+However, with this trusty guide, I think I’m going to give it a go!
 The reading request comes from Miriam in Bedfordshire, who would like the desk to be consulted on whether or not she ought to apply for a new position at work.
 An opportunity to put herself forward for promotion has come up but she’s not sure if she should take it.
 Well, Miriam, I’m not sure how reliable this will be, what with it being my first ever reading for someone else, but how exciting!
 Live on air!
 On my favourite radio show!
 Where I’m now the host!

 Okay.
 So, just like the book said, I’ve been getting to know the deck.
 I’ve been sleeping with it next to me in bed, tucking it in.
 I even made it a cup of coffee this morning.
 I know it’s a bit soon to say but I think we do get on.
-Something of a relief really as it’s the only deck I’ve been able to find, and apparently it’s bad luck to buy them for yourself, according to the book.
+It’s something of a relief really as it’s the only deck I’ve been able to find, and apparently it’s bad luck to buy them for yourself, according to the book.

+Anyway.
 So.
 Here we go.
 I’ll cut the deck with my left hand and pull the card on top.
 Which is…

 Death.
 Hmm.
 Now.
 What does that mean?
 Let’s have a look.
 Oh dear.
 Was it upright or reversed?
 I was holding it sort of sideways.
 Goodness, this is complicated.
 Well.
 That means it’s either going to be resistance to change, or… oh.
 Embracing it.
 So.
 Hmm.
 I should probably do that one again.
 I’ll just shuffle the deck.